nova0821/iotjs-wiki/Build-for-Nuttx-(new).md

   error: conversion to 'unsigned char:1' from 'uint32_t {aka unsigned int}' may alter its value [-Werror=conversion]
 ```
 it's about [this, #279](https://github.com/Samsung/iotjs/pull/279).
-Updating nuttx/configs source to latest version may solve the problem.
+Updating nuttx/configs source to latest version and run `./configure.sh stm32f4discovery/iotjs` in `nuttx/tools` may solve the problem.